cubiclesoft/php-misc/docs/process_helper.md

 * stdin - A boolean, a string, a resource, or an array (Default is true).
 * stdout - A boolean, a string, a resource, or an array (Default is true).
 * stderr - A boolean, a string, a resource, or an array (Default is true).
-* tcpstdin - A boolean that indicates whether or not to use TCP/IP for stdin (Default is true).
+* tcpstdin - A boolean that indicates whether or not to use TCP/IP for stdin (Default is false).
 Windows only.
 * tcpstdout - A boolean that indicates whether or not to use TCP/IP for stdout (Default is true).
 Windows only.
 * tcpstderr - A boolean that indicates whether or not to use TCP/IP for stderr (Default is true).
 Windows only.
 * createprocess_exe - A string containing the path and filename to 'createprocess.exe' or 'createprocess-win.exe' (or equivalent software).